Conditional Diffusion Guidance under Hard Constraint: A Stochastic Analysis Approach: Introduction

-Our work is closely related to the literature on classifier guidance \cite{BCS23, Dh21, shenoy2024, vaeth2025}, in which an auxiliary classifier/label is used to steer diffusion sampling towards desired attributes or outcomes.
+Our work is related to the literature on classifier guidance \cite{BCS23, shenoy2024}, in which an auxiliary classifier/label is used to steer diffusion sampling toward desired attributes or outcomes.
 This line of work includes both algorithmic developments \cite{BCS23, ND22} and recent efforts to understand the statistical properties of classifier-guided diffusion \cite{YHN24}.
-Classifier guidance also provides an important conceptual link to reinforcement learning from human feedback (RLHF), where human preference or reward models play a role analogous to classifiers by shaping the sampling dynamics of generative models \cite{HS21,WC24}.
-For broader overviews of fine-tuning diffusion models using RLHF, we refer to \cite{chen2024dlpo, CM24, hiranaka2025, MZ24, UZ24tut, WZD24, YT24, zhang2024large}.
+Classifier guidance also provides an important conceptual link to reinforcement learning from human feedback (RLHF), where human preference or reward models play a role analogous to classifiers by shaping the sampling dynamics of generative models \cite{Fan23, GZZ24, han2025stochastic, HS21, ZCZ24, ZZT24b, WC24}.
+For broader overviews and surveys of fine-tuning diffusion models using RLHF, we refer to \cite{CM24,UZ24tut}.
+Conditioning also emerges in reinforcement learning as goal-conditioned reinforcement learning \cite{Liu22, Sch15, Wang23}, which is primarily used for hard-constrained robotic task planning.

-Our framework is also closely connected to pluralistic alignment \cite{SMF24,liu2024alignment}\footnote{Pluralistic alignment refers to multi-objective alignment aimed at integrating complex and potentially conflicting real-world values; see \url{https://pluralistic-alignment.github.io/} for recent developments.}, in which diffusion guidance is driven by multidimensional reward or preference structures (see \eqref{eq:general_conditioning} and the discussion thereafter).
+Our framework is also connected to pluralistic alignment \cite{SMF24,liu2024alignment}\footnote{Pluralistic alignment refers to multi-objective alignment aimed at integrating complex and potentially conflicting real-world values; see \url{https://pluralistic-alignment.github.io/} for recent developments.}, in which diffusion guidance is driven by multidimensional reward or preference structures (see \eqref{eq:general_conditioning} and the discussion thereafter).
 From a learning perspective, this connection places our work in close relation to multi-task learning, where multiple objectives or constraints are incorporated within a unified modeling framework.

 Finally, the targeted applications are closely related to the literature on rare-event simulation \cite{SG07, Buck04}, where the objective is to efficiently sample from low-probability regimes, often beyond the reach of classical importance sampling techniques \cite{BL11, BL12}.
 There is also growing interest in the use of diffusion models for problems in operations research and stochastic simulation; see, for example, \cite{LZ24}.